mmastrac/bootstrap/bootstrap/bootstrap4/README.md

 The lexer is written in assembly and used for both sub-stages.
 It handles C tokens and _very_ basic preprocessor declarations.
 It does not support complex macros at this time.

+`bootstrap4` makes use of the assembly compiler and linker in `bootstrap3`, and does not emit assembly code directly.
+This allows us to build on top of a rich runtime with simple data structions and useful runtime functionality.
+One `.c` file is compiled to a single `.s` assembly output, then assembled with `bootstrap3`'s one-shot assembler and linker.

 ### `compiler0`

 The `compiler0` sub-stage is a very basic C compiler written entirely in assembly language.
 It uses the lexer directly and emits